 There are no absolute contraindications listed within the manufacturer’s labeling.

-Oral, NG: Note: Some products may contain sorbitol; coadministration of a cathartic, including sorbitol, is not recommended.
-Some clinicians still recommend dosing activated charcoal in a 10:1 (charcoal:poison) ratio for optimal efficacy (Gude, 2009); however, the amount of poison ingested is commonly unknown, which makes this approach challenging and often impractical (Chyka, 2005).
+Acute poisoning: Oral, NG: Note: Some products may contain sorbitol; coadministration of a cathartic, including sorbitol, is not recommended due to the potential risk of severe dehydration and electrolyte imbalance.
+Some clinicians still recommend dosing activated charcoal in a 10:1 (charcoal:poison) ratio for optimal efficacy (Gude 2009); however, the amount of poison ingested is commonly unknown, which makes this approach challenging and often impractical (Chyka 2005).

-Infants <1 year: 10-25 g; Note: Although dosing by body weight is reported in children (0.5-1 g/kg) and published in many resources, there are no data or scientific rationale to support this recommendation.
+Infants <1 year: 10 to 25 g; Note: Although dosing by body weight is reported in children (0.5 to 1 g/kg) and published in many resources, there are no data or scientific rationale to support this recommendation.

 Powder: Dilute with at least 8 mL of water per 1 g of charcoal, or mix in a charcoal to water ratio of 1:4 to 1:8; mix vigorously to form a slurry (eg, mix 25 g with sufficient tap water to create a 4-ounce slurry or mix 50 g with sufficient tap water to create an 8-ounce slurry).

-Flavoring agents (eg, chocolate syrup, concentrated fruit juice) or thickening agents (eg, bentonite, carboxymethylcellulose) can enhance charcoal's palatability.
+Flavoring agents (eg, chocolate syrup, concentrated fruit juice) or thickening agents (eg, bentonite, carboxymethylcellulose) can enhance charcoal's palatability; however, they may interfere with the ability of activated charcoal to adsorb poisons.
 Check for the presence of bowel sounds before administration.
 IV antiemetics may be required to reduce the risk of vomiting.
 The activated charcoal container should be agitated thoroughly before administration.
-The container should be rinsed with a small quantity of water to insure that the patient has received all of the activated charcoal (Krenzelok, 1991).
+The container should be rinsed with a small quantity of water to insure that the patient has received all of the activated charcoal (Krenzelok 1991).